 We can also assist you in qualifying your foreign (Non-Nevada) business entity to lawfully operate in Nevada and provide registered agent services for such entities.

-Mr. Simon is also a Managing Member of a mortgage broker firm currently licensed in Nevada, Oregon and Washington with a Finance Lender License application pending in California.
+Mr. Simon is also a Managing Member of a mortgage broker firm currently licensed in Nevada, California, Washington and Oregon.
 Accordingly, he may be able to assist in procuring financing for your real estate projects.